NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ### Missing dependencies

-Running `nix-build` with the new `icat` attribute, an entirely new issue is reported:
+Running `nix-build` on only the new `icat` attribute, an entirely new issue is reported:

 ```console
 $ nix-build -A icat